Exit Strategies to Support Equitable Recovery and Address Effects from COVID-19 Scarring in the Financial Sector

 Recovery from the economic impacts of the COVID-19 crisis has been divergent across jurisdictions.
 Limited ability to provide additional policy support, in particular in the form of fiscal stimulus, has been a factor behind a relatively weaker recovery in many emerging market and developing economies (EMDEs) than in advanced economies (AEs).

 Russia’s invasion of Ukraine has added substantially to these pre-existing challenges, by causing a setback to global growth, triggering higher inflation, and adding to economic uncertainty.

+This exacerbates challenges for policy makers in supporting a strong, equitable and inclusive recovery.
 Vulnerabilities from the COVID-19 crisis may now materialise at a time when policy space is limited and firms and households have reduced financial buffers.
 Moreover, a more uneven global recovery increases the risk of negative spillovers.
 Taken together, these setbacks may imply that the scarring effects from the pandemic have a greater potential to damage future growth.

-The final report will consider relevant new economic developments and input from stakeholders with a view to presenting conclusions regarding the financial stability issues related to scarring effects from COVID-19, and how the FSB will address these issues going forward.
+It primarily reflects experiences through to the first quarter of 2022.The final report, to be delivered to the G20 in November 2022 will consider relevant new economic developments and input from stakeholders, and will present conclusions regarding the financial stability issues related to scarring effects from COVID-19, and how the FSB will address these issues going forward.